 FORMATION

 The School of Theology is an educational institution, but it is also a place of formation.
 “Formation” involves academic, spiritual, and professional development, so that a student may be equipped to be “devout, learned, and useful,” whether as clergy or laity in service to the church.
-Most of the School of Theology’s policies and procedures necessarily focus on academic formation, because we are a graduate school of the University.
-At the same time, as a seminary of the church, we take seriously the broader work of formation, with its attention to spiritual and professional development.
+As a seminary of the church, we take seriously the broader work of formation, with its attention to spiritual and professional development.

 RULE OF LIFE